-The EU ATAD rules regarding the controlled foreign company (CFC) have been implemented in Czech domestic tax legislation.
+The EU ATAD rules regarding a CFC have been implemented in Czech domestic tax legislation.
 A CFC is defined as a Czech non-resident company in which the Czech company participates (alone or together with its related parties) by more than 50% on voting rights or profits.

-(i) does not carry out a "genuine business activity", and
+- does not carry out a 'genuine business activity', and

-(ii) the actual corporate income tax that the CFC paid in the country of its residence is lower than one half of the CIT that the CFC would have paid if it had been a Czech tax resident company,
+- the actual CIT that the CFC paid in the country of its residence is lower than one half of the CIT that the CFC would have paid if it had been a Czech tax resident company,

 then the following types of income of the CFC must be included in the CIT base of the Czech controlling company in the proportion of the share of the Czech company in the capital of the CFC: